Mansiks01/Online_BookStore/README.md

 4. Open a web browser and navigate to http://localhost:8000 to access the application.

+## Configuration
-5. In Settings.py :
+1. In Settings.py :
     Fill:   EMAIL_HOST_USER = ''
             EMAIL_HOST_PASSWORD = ''
     these with your email and password
-6. In my.cnf :
+2. In my.cnf :
+    Fill:
-    Fill name of database, root and password
+    name of database, user and password